-The following artists will be appearing on JoCo Cruise Crazy 4:
+The following artists will be appearing on JoCo Cruise Crazy:

 We’ll have activities planned for every day and/or night of the trip.
-And since the whole Unofficial activity scheme was so successful on JCCC3, we’ll be bringing it back for JCCC4.
 Here’s some of the official events already planned:

 - Dedicated, 24-hour tabletop gaming space and info center (this year sponsored by Steve Jackson Games) for competing, scrabbling, delving, magicking and gathering, Analog Tweeting, and a central hub for information/planning (with wipeboards and pens and stuff!)

-- 4th Annual Paul F. Tompkins Memorial Moustache Formal and Fezstravaganza: an evening of formal wear (optional but recommended), fezzes (optional but recommended) and moustaches (optional; provided); this time, combined with the annual Sea Monkey late-night dance party!
+- 5th Annual Paul F. Tompkins Memorial Moustache Formal and Fezstravaganza Dance Party: an evening of formal wear (optional but recommended), fezzes (optional but recommended) and moustaches (optional; provided); this time, combined with the annual Sea Monkey late-night dance party!

 - Shove-off complimentary cocktail hour for EVERYONE

 More details on these events and more SOON™!

 Jonathan Coulton is from the Internet.
 While a struggling music industry fell to pieces over file sharing and shifting business models, he quietly and independently amassed a small army of techies, nerds, and dedicated superfans.
 Featured in the New York Times, NPR and slashdot, his songs cover an eclectic range of subjects, from zombies and mad scientists to marriage and parenthood.
 In concert he moves fluidly between pathos and ridiculous fun.
 Seeing your first Coulton show is like walking into an insider club meeting, but one that gleefully welcomes and indoctrinates you in short order.